-The basketball shoe should have the basic features like impact-protection, fit, comfortability, ankle protection, material, and interior cushioning.
+- Also, the shoe should have basic features like impact-protection, fit, comfortability, ankle protection, breathable material, and interior cushioning.

 - TYPE: MID-TOP